mtsveta/webapp-with-streamlit/README.md

 # webapp-with-streamlit
-Repos for the Pluralsight course Build Web Application in Python with Streamlit
+Repo for the Pluralsight course "Build Web Application in Python with Streamlit"